muesli4brekkies/fizzbuzz_rust/README.md

 # fizzbuzz_rust
 Fizz Buzz in Rust.
-One function chain, no bindings
+One function chain, no bindings.

+Written in a way so new conditions can be easily added.